Updated June 12, 2023

-|Use cases||Suitable for development of websites with heavy data load and servers with high-traffic volume||Appropriate for implementing complex and high-traffic websites and applications rapidly|
+|Use cases||Suitable for the development of websites with heavy data load and servers with high traffic volume||Appropriate for implementing complex and high-traffic websites and applications rapidly|

-|Architecture||Follows MVC design pattern||Based on MVC model with the well-layered structure|
+|Architecture||Follows MVC design pattern||Based on the MVC model with the well-layered structure|

 |Performance||Offers very robust performance||Parity or even exceeds in performance with Django|

-|Motivation||Enforces uniformity in the implementation of a task, at the same time, sticking to simplicity||Offers freedom and flexibility to get tasks resolved in many different ways|
+|Motivation||Enforces uniformity in the implementation of a task, at the same time sticking to simplicity||It offers developers the freedom and flexibility to resolve tasks in many different ways.|

-|Distinctive features||Easy to learn, conservative, code readability, speedy and efficient implementation||Expressive, efficient, elegant and powerful|
+|Distinctive features||Easy to learn, conservative, code readability, speedy and efficient implementation||Expressive, Efficient, elegant, and powerful|

-|Preferred by developers||Gives more prominence to stability in comparison with change, conservative code and lesser updates||Lays emphasis on creative coding, frequent updates, freedom and flexibility, and readable code|
+|Preferred by developers||It gives more prominence to stability in comparison with the change, conservative code, and lesser updates.||Lays emphasis on creative coding, frequent updates, freedom and flexibility, and readable code|